Nakagusuku Bay

 Nakagusuku Bay (中城湾, Nakagusuku-wan) is a bay on the southern coast of Okinawa Island on the Pacific Ocean in Japan.
 The bay covers 220 km2 and ranges between 10 m to 15 m deep.
 The bay is surrounded by the municipalities of Uruma, Kitanakagusuku, Nakagusuku, Nishihara, Yonabaru, Nanjō, all in Okinawa Prefecture.
 In 1852, while visiting the Ryukyu Kingdom, Commodore Matthew Perry mapped Okinawa and labeled Nakagusuku Bay as "Perry's Bay".
-During the final months of World War II, the bay became a U.S. Navy forward base, and was nicknamed "Buckner Bay".
+During the final months of World War II, the bay became a United States Navy forward base and was nicknamed "Buckner Bay".

 History

 Buckner Bay

 In June 1945, American forces secured Okinawa.
 Nakagusuku Bay became an important U.S. anchorage.
-U.S. Army troops referred to it as "Buckner Bay", in memory of Lieutenant General Simon Bolivar Buckner Jr., commander of U.S. land forces in the campaign, who was killed on 18 June.
+United States Army troops referred to it as "Buckner Bay", in memory of Lieutenant General Simon Bolivar Buckner Jr., commander of U.S. land forces in the campaign, who was killed on 18 June.

 Naval Base Buckner Bay was built by Naval Construction Battalion 4 on the bay.
 It consisted of the anchorage, repair and depot ships, plus onshore support facilities for the US fleet operating off Japan.
 It also served as a supply and logistics center for forces on Okinawa.
 It was attacked several times during the closing weeks of the war.
 The USS Pennsylvania was torpedoed there by a Japanese aircraft.
 The base continued operations into the immediate postwar period.

 In October 1945, Typhoon Louise struck Buckner Bay, inflicting heavy damage.
 Fifteen merchant ships were driven ashore, some damaged beyond recovery.
 Three USN destroyers were also wrecked.
 Over 200 other U.S. military vessels, including six LCTs, various special-purpose boats, patrol boats, and landing craft were grounded, severely damaged, or destroyed altogether.
 Eighty percent of the buildings in the bay were completely wiped out, while over 60 aircraft then present at local airstrips were damaged.

 Present day

-In the present day, the Buckner Bay - White Beach Naval Port Facility is located on the southernmost tip of the Katsuren Peninsula.
+In the present day, the Buckner Bay – White Beach Naval Port Facility is located on the southernmost tip of the Katsuren Peninsula.
 The bay is also referred to as Katchin Wan.
 The White Beach Navy Ammunition Pier and White Beach Army Pier extend into Nakagusuku Bay.
 Tatsu Kuchi, the main entrance into the bay, is located 18 nmi north-northeast of the southernmost tip of Okinawa.
 White Beach is also located about 14 nmi northeast of Naha.
 Numerous large and small islands, reefs, and shoal waters bracket the entrance.

 Tengan Pier (26°24.2'N 127°51.1'E) is located at the western end of Kin Wan Bay.
 Kin Wan Bay is on the east central side of Okinawa between Kin Saki (Kin Point) and the Katsuren Peninsula.